RedisAI/RedisAI/docs/performance.md

 ## Using onnx_benchmark

-`onnx_benchmark` is a simple python script that is used for loading and benchmarking RedisAI+ONNXRuntime performance on CPU.
+`onnx_benchmark` is a simple python script that is used for loading and benchmarking RedisAI+ONNXRuntime performance on CPU, using a single shard.
 It uses the following 3 renowned models:
 1. “small" model - [mnist](https://en.wikipedia.org/wiki/MNIST_database) (26.5 KB)
 2. "medium" model - [inception v2](https://towardsdatascience.com/a-simple-guide-to-the-versions-of-the-inception-network-7fc52b863202) (45 MB)
 3. "large" model - [bert-base-cased](https://huggingface.co/bert-base-cased) (433 MB)